adaly6/Game-of-Dice/README.md

 ## Overview

-This Python script simulates a straightforward dice game for Computational Thinking Assignment 1.
+This Python script simulates a straightforward dice game for computational thinking.
 The game involves rolling a six-sided die, with numbers 1, 2, and 3 signifying a game over and numbers 4, 5, and 6 determining the winnings ($4, $5, or $6).
 The simulation is run for 10,000 games, tracking key metrics such as the average amount won, the probability of a non-zero winning, and the largest amount won in a single game.

 ## How the Game Works